Parque Patagonia Discovery Trek

 This is Patagonia's newest and most exciting boutique hotel in Coyhaique, the capital of Aysen, Chile's remote region with stunning forests, rivers, lakes, glaciers and peaks.
 This hotel is perfectly situated for our jumping off point into Parque Patagonia, and offers us a relaxing, scenic home for the night.

-Most of this trip, our accommodations will be tent camping in the backcountry at established campgrounds.
-The campgrounds are in intensely scenic locations that put right in the action to make the most of our Patagonia trek.
-Most are outfitted with rustic amenities such as bathrooms and solar-heated showers.
+For most of this trip our accommodations are tent camping in the backcountry.
+All of the campsites are in intensely scenic locations that put us right in the action to make the most of our Patagonia trek.
+Two are outfitted with rustic amenities such as bathrooms and solar-heated showers, but most are primitive.

 Valle Chacabuco Lodge